Francis-Ajibade/Password-Manager/README.md

-This program also created using python, The aim of this program as the name implies is to store the passwords and the respective emails that you use to register for websites
+This Python program is a password manager designed to securely store passwords along with their associated email addresses used for website registrations.
+As the name suggests, its primary function is to help manage and organize login credentials efficiently.